 Even after adopting those tactics, the right technology can augment your entire effort.
 StoreBundle’s primary strategy for handling cart abandonment is based on the Psychology of urgency.
 Marketing psychology helps us understand human cognitive biases towards making a purchase.
 One psychological trigger that has been used over the years is the sense of urgency.
 It relates to the Fear-Of-Missing-Out (FOMO).
 Urgency is a time-based construct that prompts us to act quicker than we originally would.
 StoreBundle features designed to help people make quick decisions are:

 Visitor and Sold count

-Besides getting to know the number of visitors on your site, you also get to display it on your store with full customisation.
+Besides getting to know the number of visitors on your site, you also get to display it on your store with full customization.
 You can display the sold count on individual products and how much is left.
 These displays leave a sense of urgency in the minds of visitors.
-The number of visitors sold count, and FOMO creates a psychological trigger that most individuals won’t ignore- they just want to get the product quickly and not lose the chance.
+The number of visitors sold counts, and FOMO creates a psychological trigger that most individuals won’t ignore- they just want to get the product quickly and not lose the chance.
 This tactic works as social proof for the product and further drives sales.
 According to a study in 2013, there was a 13% increase in revenue after displaying social recommendations.

 Cart countdown timer

 Time is a scarce resource; once it is gone, it is gone!
 A study even shows people find losing time more painful than losing money- Shocking, right?
 Losing both time and money will be even more painful.
 This cart countdown timer works best with an additional personalized coupon.
 This helps the customer realize you cannot hold the product down for too long, and they can lose their coupon if the timer ends.